nytimes/react-tracking/README.md

 ### When to use `options.dispatchOnMount`

+You can pass in a second parameter to `@track`, `options.dispatchOnMount`.
+There are two valid types for this, as a boolean or as a function.
+The use of the two is explained in the next sections:

+#### Using `options.dispatchOnMount` as a boolean

 To dispatch tracking data when a component mounts, you can pass in `{ dispatchOnMount: true }` as the second parameter to `@track()`.
 This is useful for dispatching tracking data on "Page" components, for example.

 For example: